Understanding CBT-AR for ARFID:

 Young adults whose ARFID interferes with health, independence, or social life

-Individuals with co-occurring anxiety, OCD, ADHD, autism, or medical trauma
+Individuals with co-occurring anxiety, OCD, ADHD, autism, gastrointestinal concerns, or medical trauma

 Families seeking a practical, skills-based approach to eating challenges